defi-wonderland/op-handbook/docs/governance/governor-walkthrough.md

 - `ProposalTypesConfigurator`: `0xCE52b7cc490523B3e81C3076D5ae5Cca9a3e2D6F`
 - `VotableSupplyOracle`: `0x1b7CA7437748375302bAA8954A2447fC3FBE44CC`

-While proposals today are **signaling-only** for most of them (no auto-executed onchain effects), the system enforces the full governance lifecycle: `Pending → Active → Succeeded → Queued → Executed`.
-The exceptions are proposals related to transfer OP tokens and ETH to the governance or Security Council fund.
+While proposals today are signaling-only for most types (i.e., they do not trigger automatic onchain execution), the system enforces the full governance lifecycle: `Pending → Active → Succeeded → Queued → Executed`.
+The key exceptions are Governance Fund (Missions) proposals and certain Security Council proposals, which do cause onchain token transfers, for example, transferring OP to fund a Mission or allocating ETH from the treasury.

 ## Core Roles